GPS-GmbH/docs/user/settings/import-certificate.md

 ##### Result :

 The certificate will get imported successfully.
+(The Icon will turn green.)

 ![](/firefoxresult.png)